Absolutely convex sets of large Szlenk index

-For a tree $(\tee,\preceq)$ we inductively define a decreasing (with respect to set inclusion) family of downwards closed subtrees of $\tee$, indexed by the ordinals, by setting The fact that $\tee^{(\xi)}$ is downwards closed for all ordinals $\xi$ is a straightforward transfinite induction: for the inductive step, note that the property of being downwards closed passes from $\tee^{(\xi)}$ to $\tee^{(\xi+1)}$ immediately from the definition of $\tee^{(\xi+1)}$, and passes to $\tee^{(\xi)}$ when $\xi$ is a limit ordinal by the elementary fact that the intersection of a family of downwards closed subtrees of a tree is itself downwards closed.
+We now describe a method for inductively defining a decreasing (with respect to set inclusion) family of downwards closed subtrees of a given tree, indexed by the ordinals.
+To this end for a tree $(\tee,\preceq)$ let The fact that $\tee^{(\xi)}$ is downwards closed in $\tee$ for all ordinals $\xi$ follows from a straightforward transfinite induction.